loiclefevre/dragon/README.md

 ## Configure

-The DRAGON Stack manager is driven by the command line arguments and the configuration file named *dragon.config* present in your current directory:
+The DRAGON Stack manager is driven by the command line arguments and the configuration file named *dragon.config* present in your __current directory__:

 ### CLI arguments